Kitware/VTK/Documentation/Doxygen/IOLegacyInformationFormat.md

 A block of metadata may immediately follow the specification of an array.
 Whitespace is permitted between the array data and the opening `METADATA` tag.
-The metadata block is terminated by the `METADATA_END` tag.
+The metadata block is terminated by an empty line..

 ```
 # vtk DataFile Version 4.1